Mandan Refinery responds to chemical release; no indication of public threat

-Emergency and refinery officials responded Monday morning to a chemical release at the Mandan Refinery.
+Emergency and refinery officials responded Monday morning to a chemical release at the Mandan Refinery that prompted an evacuation of some workers until the issue was resolved.

 The North Dakota Department of Environmental Quality confirmed a release of hydrofluoric acid, which the oil refinery operator said began around 8 a.m.
-Marathon Petroleum said it was taking steps to monitor air quality and that there "is no indication of community impact."
+Marathon Petroleum did not know how much of the chemical was released but said it was taking steps to monitor air quality and that there "is no indication of community impact."

 Local and state officials told the Tribune that they, too, did not believe the release posed a risk to the public.